 - Challenge each family member to build a faster boat and race two of them by each blowing and/or pushing on different boats at the same time.
 Discuss which boat is faster and why.

 As children engage with science, technology, engineering, art and math, they are also building a strong foundation for learning in all subjects.
 With a little guidance from you and your child’s teachers, your young explorer will develop a love of STEAM and learning for life.
-Visit a Primrose school to see more ways STEAM can be incorporated in your preschooler’s daily routine.
+Visit a Primrose school to see more ways STEAM preschoolconcepts can be incorporated in your little one’s daily routine.
+Find a School